Powering the future with renewable energy

 - Wind power, which uses turbines to convert the kinetic energy of wind into electricity

-Renewable energy sources offer a range of advantages:
+Renewable energy sources offer a range of benefits:

-- They are one of the key decarbonization levers we have as we move towards net zero
+- They are a key decarbonization levers we have as we move towards net zero

 - They diversify our energy supply

-- They reduce our dependency on fossil fuels
+- They reduce our dependence on fossil fuels

 - They are inexhaustible, ensuring a sustainable energy supply for future generations